khtdr/tailwind-dev-server/README.md

-# Tailwindcss Playground
+# Tailwind CSS dev-server

-Simple quick way to get started learning and playing with Tailwindcss
+Simple quick way to get started learning and playing with Tailwind CSS

   - No "transpiling" configuration is needed (or used).
   - No build tools need to be set up.